Perkins, Patricia Elaine

 Forthcoming “Feminist ecological economics,” in Handbook of Feminist Economics, edited by Gunseli Berik and Ebru Kongar (Routledge), submitted July 2019.

-Forthcoming “Sustainable commons governance and climate justice,” in Environmental Justice in the Anthropocene: from (Un)just Presents to Just Futures, edited by Environmental Justice Working Group, Colorado State University, submitted 2018.
+Forthcoming “Sustainable commons governance and climate justice,” in Environmental Justice in the Anthropocene: from (Un)just Presents to Just Futures, edited by Environmental Justice Working Group, Colorado State University, submitted 2018, forthcoming 2020 (Routledge).

 Forthcoming “Commoning and climate justice,” in Making commons dynamic: Understanding change through commonisation and decommonisation, edited by Prateep Nayak, (Routledge Studies in Environment, Culture, and Society Series), submitted April 2018.

-Forthcoming “Education for Regeneration,” in The Roadmap Project: The Future of Sustainability Science and Education at North American Universities, edited by Gary Machlis and Naomi Krogman, University of Alberta Press, submitted June 2017.
+Forthcoming “Education for Regeneration,” in The Roadmap Project: The Future of Sustainability Science and Education at North American Universities, edited by Naomi Krogman, University of Alberta Press, submitted June 2017.

 2019 “Climate justice, gender, and intersectionality,” in Tahseen Jafry (ed.), Routledge Handbook of Climate Justice (London / New York: Routledge / Earthscan), pp. 349-358.